What is Carbon?

 Carbon is at the origin of life itself!

-Ranked among the light elements in the periodic table, carbon (C) belongs to the non-metals family as oxygen (O).
-It is found only in minute quantities in the Earth's crust.
+Ranked among the light elements in the periodic table, carbon (C) belongs to the non-metals family which consists of elements such as oxygen (O).
+Carbon is found only in minute quantities in the Earth's crust.
 In nature, it is polymorphic and exists in the form of coal, oil, graphite, diamonds, etc.

 Present on Earth since the planet formed 4.5 billion years ago, carbon has been at the heart of all technological developments since prehistoric times.
 In Latin, its name means coal.